zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 Some services can use PassTickets but the API ML does not that the service can accept PassTickets.
 For such service you can provide this metadata externally in the same file that contain the static YAML definiton.
 The static YAML definitions are described in [REST APIs without code changes required](./api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md).

-Add following section to the YAML file with a static definition:
+Add the following section to the YAML file with a static definition:

 ```yaml
 additionalServiceMetadata: